Skip to main content

 At Fordham, we expect students to care for and engage with their communities and be active citizens for positive change.
 Please share an experience you had that caused you to develop a new perspective, change your point of view, and/or empower you to take an action or be courageous.
 Your response should include examples of your personal growth (e.g., what did you learn, did your point of view change, did you develop new skills or strengths?).
 (300 words)

 This is a take on the classic “Diversity” essay, which also incorporates some elements of the “Community Service” archetype.
-You’ll want to discuss your values, viewpoints, and personal growth in relation to a specific story, preferably one that involves you actively working to make your community a better place.
+You’ll want to discuss your values, viewpoints, and personal growth through a specific story, preferably one that involves you actively working to make your community a better place.
 The important thing is to pick an anecdote that demonstrates your character and the good qualities that you will bring to Fordham.

 The prompt specifically asks for an event or experience, so though it may be tempting, you shouldn’t take this opportunity to list a variety of qualities or even a few quick examples of you demonstrating different qualities.
-While in theory you’re giving your reader more information with this approach than by focusing on a single story, in reality trying to fit multiple anecdotes into just 300 words often leads to the essay feeling rushed or disjointed.
+While in theory you’re giving your reader more information with this approach than by focusing on a single story, in reality, trying to fit multiple anecdotes into just 300 words often leads to the essay feeling rushed or disjointed.

 • What qualities are you most proud of?
 What qualities do others admire in you?
 How did you develop them?
 Can you think of a story that showcases them especially well?